TradeTrust/documentation/docs/topics/introduction/transferable-records/token-registry.md

 The data flow is similar to in the `Verifiable Documents`, but instead of pointing to a [Document Store](https://github.com/Open-Attestation/document-store) smart contract, the TradeTrust document will point to a [Token Registry](https://github.com/Open-Attestation/token-registry) smart contract.
 This smart contract will follow the interface set forth by ERC721, which allows for the document ownership to be part of the immutable ledger.

-Since the fingerprint (merkleroot) of the wrapped TradeTrust file is globally uniquely identifying, the [Token Registry](https://github.com/Open-Attestation/token-registry) provides a mapping of these fingerprints (merkleroot) to either an externally owned account (EOA) or a title escrow smart contract address.
+Since the fingerprint (merkleroot) of the wrapped TradeTrust file is globally uniquely identifying, the [Token Registry](https://github.com/Open-Attestation/token-registry) provides a mapping of these fingerprints (merkleroot) to a title escrow smart contract address.
 Each fingerprint (merkleroot) can only be registered exactly once, and can have only one smart contract address mapped to it.
 As such, a pair of (Token Registry, Fingerprint) serves as a universally unique (singularity) registry of ownership for that TradeTrust deed.

 Both of these values are mandatory in a valid, wrapped TradeTrust file and its' integrity is also guaranteed by the TradeTrust framework.